rcw3bb/sample-llm-db-application/README.md

 ## Example

 The script will output answers to the predefined questions along with the confidence score and the context from which the answer was derived.
+Then the final answers based on the highest confidence score.

 ## Author